SirMonkeyBoy/Bank/README.md

 - `/bank withdraw` Withdraws from your bank

 I made this as I wanted a Bank plugin that stores its data in a database.
+As well as also tracks the deposit and withdraws from it.

 It supports MariaDB.